Public Libraries of Massachusetts

 (R) Leather postcard, cut askew and difficult to scan.
 The manufacturer appears to be the Hy-Mi Mfg.
 Co.

-Everett has two libraries: Parlin (pictured) and Shute Memorial , which is closed for renovation.
+Everett has two libraries: Parlin (pictured) and Shute Memorial, which was recently renovated.

 (L) I included this card because of the odd stamp placement and denomination.
 It was mailed to Denmark.
 The Hugh C. Leighton postcard has some nice little touches.